rewake/PageLock/README.md

 ## Health warning

-This script ads an additional redirect to your campaign.
-If you keep LPCheck Redir on the same domain as your landing page then the additional latency should be negligeable.
+This script adds an additional redirect to your campaign.
+If you keep PageLock Redir on the same domain as your landing page then the additional latency should be negligeable.

 This script only helps to protect your tracker and landing page URL.

-If someone got hold of your LPCheck Redir URL, then they can still see your landing page.
+If someone got hold of your PageLock Redir URL, then they can still see your landing page.

 Of course there are [solutions to that as well](http://noipfraud.com).